Azure-Samples/active-directory-b2c-javascript-nodejs-webapi/README.md

 ## Next Steps
 The `/hello` endpoint in this sample is protected so an authorized request to it requires an access token in the header.
-You can make authorized requests to this web API using this [sample](https://github.com/Azure-Samples/active-directory-b2c-ios-swift-native-msal).
+You can make authorized requests to this web API using an [iOS App](https://github.com/Azure-Samples/active-directory-b2c-ios-swift-native-msal) or [Android App](https://github.com/Azure-Samples/active-directory-b2c-android-native-msal).
+Make sure to update the app configs if you want it to point to your local hello api.

 Alternatively, you can [register your own app](https://apps.dev.microsoft.com) and point to this web API.

 Customize your user experience further by supporting more identity providers.
 Checkout the docs belows to learn how to add additional providers: